-Filing for Raleigh’s October 8 municipal elections opens this month and four serious candidates (and one—George Knott—decidedly less serious candidate) are campaigning for mayor.
-Former City Council member Mary-Ann Baldwin, community organizer and state worker Zainab Baloch, attorney Charles Francis and former County Commissioner Caroline Sullivan share their thoughts on affordable housing, police accountability, managing growth and the City Council’s long term vision.
+Filing for Raleigh’s October 8 municipal elections opens this month and six candidates so far have filed to run for mayor.
+Former City Council member Mary-Ann Baldwin, community organizer and state worker Zainab Baloch, attorney Charles Francis, former County Commissioner Caroline Sullivan, musician George Knott and attorney Justin Sutton share their thoughts on affordable housing, police accountability, managing growth and the City Council’s long term vision.

 We asked if candidates support the City Council’s proposal to put an affordable housing bond on the ballot next year.
 They do, but say more is needed.

 Supports ADUs (aka backyard cottages or granny flats), cottage courts and tiny homes; reducing minimum lot sizes and parking requirements, using publicly owned excess property for housing, building along transit corridors, partnering with developers for land swaps and eliminating single family zoning (city laws dictating building only homes designed for a single family).

 Baloch: “We need to make sure we’re involving the most impacted people in the conversation first.
 We need to listen and figure out how to build more affordable housing, convert renters to owners, fix up housing we already have, let people who have been in their communities stay and embrace development that reinvests in the community.”